Skip to content

 The continuous improvement principle

 TQM aims for continuous improvement in all work.
-It leads to continuously improving processes, technology, and people and machine capabilities in the organisation.
+It leads to ongoing improvement of processes, technology, and people and machine capabilities across the organisation.

 Continuous improvement (in Japanese, kaizen) is the practice of always seeking to improve.
 Not occasional improvement campaigns; ongoing small improvements that compound over time.